w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 candidate receipt to build a Relay Chain block.
 Remember, at this stage validators of the Relay Chain already received the [erasure coding information](#erasure-codes).

-:::info The Submission Phase is made up by two steps of the Inclusion Pipeline
+:::info Inclusion Pipeline steps of the submission phase

 1. A relay chain block author (selected by [BABE](./learn-consensus.md#block-production-babe)) can note up to 1 backable candidate for each parachain to be included in the Relay Chain block